Step 1) Acquire Virginia Certificate of Assumed Name

-Before you can use a fictitious business name in Virginia, you have to obtain your Certificate of Assumed or Fictitious Name (CC-1050).
+Before you can use a fictitious business name in Virginia, you have to obtain a Certificate of Assumed Name (CC-1050).
 You can download this form anytime, but before you begin filling it out, make sure that your desired name is available.

 After reading the instructions provided by the Virginia Judicial System, you can start filling out the form.
 For your application to be considered valid and complete, you have to follow certain guidelines.

-Handwritten forms must be printed in black, signatures in the form must be recognized by a notary or a deputy clerk and if operating under partnership, partners should all sign the certificate.
+Handwritten forms must be printed in black, and signatures must be recognized by a notary or a deputy clerk.
+If operating as a partnership, all partners should all sign the certificate.

 Filing fee: $10

 A professional service will handle filing your DBA on your behalf, allowing you to focus on the other needs of your new business.

 - LegalZoom ($99 + state fee) for the most popular DBA filing service available.

 - MyCompanyWorks ($99 + state fee) for a more personalized DBA filing service.